jacksondc/electron-document-manager/README.md

 # electron-document-manager
-electron-document-manager is an electron package that manages opening, saving and closing documents.
+electron-document-manager is an [Electron](https://github.com/atom/electron) package that manages opening, saving and closing documents.
 All you have to do is drop in your web app, define `setContent` and `getContent` methods, and electron-document-manager will manage the rest – including everything in the main process.

 ## Example Use
 ### Main Process